 Your final exams and projects are finally over, the fall semester has come to an end, and a new semester awaits.
-Congratulations, you made it to winter break!
+Congratulations, you, an international student, made it to winter break!
 These few weeks are an opportune time for you to take some time off, cozy up indoors from the cold weather, and relax before school starts up again.
 Winter break can also be a chance for you to be productive with your time on a personal and academic level.

 Here are six ways you can have a relaxing and fruitful winter break: